P. K. Subban: Personal life

 During the 2018 NHL Awards, Subban was revealed as the cover athlete for the NHL 19 video game.

 In June 2018, Subban began a relationship with American skier Lindsey Vonn.
 On August 23, 2019, they announced their engagement, and on Christmas Day 2019, Vonn proposed to Subban.
 On December 29, 2020, they both announced their breakup on Instagram.
 Vonn announced that the two had parted ways and remained friends.

 On October 21, 2020, Subban and Vonn were announced as members of the ownership group of Angel City FC, a Los Angeles-based team that started play in the National Women's Soccer League in 2022.

 In November 2022, ESPN announced that Subban had signed a three-year contract to become a full-time in-studio analyst at the network.
-He will also cover some upcoming hockey games.
-Subban had been a contributor to the channel during last season's Stanley Cup playoff coverage.
-Recently, he covered games of the 2024 Stanley Cup Final on ESPN.